+- 1. Uses in the MF3 zone within the LSDS boundary with an approved Master Plan per LMC 18C.700.720: - a.
+Multifamily use, four (4) or more units; - b.
+Mixed uses, when consistent with the following: - i.
+The commercial use is only permitted on the ground floor of the development; and - ii.
+A minimum ratio of four (4) square feet of multifamily use to one (1) square foot of commercial use is maintained. - 2.
+Drive-through facilities; provided: - a.
+Drive-through facilities are limited to one drive-through lane per establishment;

+b.
+Drive-through facilities must have a primary customer entrance and cannot provide customer service exclusively from a drive-through or walk-up window;

+c.
+Drive-through facilities shall be designed so that vehicles, while waiting in line to be served, will not block vehicle or pedestrian traffic in the right-of-way;

-- d.
-Drive-through facilities shall be appropriately and attractively screened from the public right-of-way: - ii.
-Drive-through lanes shall only be placed parallel to a road if separated by a distance of 30 feet, or if fully screened by a 15-foot landscape setback with a designed landscape berm (six feet high at center of berm in 15-foot landscape setback) or three-and-one-half-foot decorative masonry wall; - iii.
-Drive-through lanes oriented perpendicular to a public right-of-way shall include landscape screening to shield headlights from shining directly into an abutting or adjacent street right-of-way. - C. Conditionally Permitted Uses. - 1.
-Pipelines. - 2.
-Manufacturing, assembling and packaging, light is allowed in the Station District, but such uses shall be as part of mixed-use development with commercial, retail, or residential uses. - D. Permitted Uses in the MS3 Zone within the LSDS. - 1.
-Rowhouses. - 2.
-Townhouses. - 3.
-Three-family residential, attached.
+d.
+Drive-through facilities shall be appropriately and attractively screened from the public right-of-way:

+i.
+Drive-through lanes shall only be placed parallel to a road if separated by a distance of 30 feet, or if fully screened by a 15-foot landscape setback with a designed landscape berm (six feet high at center of berm in 15-foot landscape setback) or three-and-onehalf-foot decorative masonry wall;

+ii.
+Drive-through lanes oriented perpendicular to a public right-of-way shall include landscape screening to shield headlights from shining directly into an abutting or adjacent street right-of-way.

+- C. Conditionally Permitted Uses. - 1.
+Pipelines.

+2. Manufacturing, assembling and packaging, light is allowed in the Station District, but such uses shall be as part of mixed-use development with commercial, retail, or residential uses.

+- D. Additional permitted Uses in the MF3 Zone within the LSDS.

+- 1. Rowhouses.

+- 2. Townhouses.

+- 3. Three-family residential, attached.